 Voir Dire – This is the process used to select the jurors that will decide the guilt or innocence of the accused.
 After questioning a larger group of prospective jurors, the defense and the state attorney have opportunities to exclude individuals, leaving a smaller group as the jury of the case.

 Opening Statement – This is the time for each lawyer to tell the jury what they expect the evidence to show.
 The state attorney gets to go first, followed by a statement from your attorney.

 State’s Case – The state attorney presents evidence in an effort to show that you are guilty of the crime charged.
 Each witness questioned by the state during this stage will have to answer questions from your attorney immediately after.

-Defense Evidence – The defendant has the chance to present evidence and testimony to the jury.
-The state attorney gets to question any witness presented by the defense including the defendant if he/she testified.
+Defense Evidence – The defendant can present evidence and testimony to the jury.
+The state attorney gets to question any witness presented by the defense, including the defendant, if they testified.

 Jury Instructions – The judge instructs the jury on the law that applies to the case.
 Attorneys on either side may propose instructions to be included by the judge.

 Sentencing – If the verdict is Guilty, the judge may pronounce a sentence right away.
-The defense can request that sentencing be set off to another day, in order to prepare a presentation of information that they believe the judge should consider before deciding on a penalty.
+The defense can request that sentencing be set off to another day to prepare a presentation of the information they believe the judge should consider before deciding on a penalty.

 Most criminal cases are resolved through negotiation and an agreement with the state attorney.
 Sometimes an agreement is reached on the day of the trial.
 Judges are not bound by any bargain with the prosecution, but they accept them a vast majority of the time.